-HORIBA supports customers' development and manufacturing with a wide range of technologies, from material evaluation, performance evaluation of cells, stacks, and systems, to solutions for efficient system adaptation of fuel cell vehicles, and engineering services for prototyping a single vehicle.
+HORIBA supports customers' development and manufacturing with a wide range of technologies, from powertrain evaluation of fuel cell vehicles (FCV or FCEV) to solutions for efficient system calibration, as well as engineering services for prototyping a single vehicle.

 Table of Contents

 A major challenge is to make energy available more efficiently, more stably, and at lower cost.
 In the development of automobiles, the systems that make up the vehicle have become significantly more complex, including electrification of the vehicle with fuel cells and batteries, as well as hybrid systems that also use internal combustion engines.
 As a result, issues have emerged that significantly bloat development man-hours.
 The key to solve this issue is the efficient optimization of systems.

 Many countries are stepping up their efforts to electrify its vehicles in order to realize a carbon-neutral society.
 The requirements for fuel cell stack components and materials, such as quick output response, are becoming higher especially for FCVs.
 In addition, temperature control of fuel cell stacks is also an important issue to improve fuel cell efficiency and reduce fuel cell degradation.
 While Japan leads the developments for light duty FCVs, Europe, the U.S. and China, the fuel cell system is expected to be used in heavy duty vehicles which will require high durability.

 Viritech is a UK-based start-up company developing a range of hydrogen-based mobility products.
 Viritech is located at the MIRA Technology Park, one of Europe's leading mobility research and development centers for the latest automotive technologies, and will develop the hydrogen hypercar "Apricale™" with comprehensive engineering and consulting support from HORIBA MIRA.

 Details: Press Release "Viritech's Apricale™ hydrogen hypercar to be developed at MIRA Technology Park"